-Addiction as a whole gets a bad reputation of stigma and shaming.
-Meth addiction has been popularly communicated through long lasting and award winning shows like Breaking Bad and communicated through viral trending internet “memes” showing the dramatic before/after pictures of arrested meth addicts.
+Addiction, as a whole, gets a bad reputation for stigma and shaming.
+Meth addiction has been popularly communicated through long-lasting and award-winning shows like Breaking Bad and communicated through viral trending internet “memes,” showing the dramatic before/after pictures of arrested meth addicts.
 Unfortunately, these images and narratives don’t depict the horrors of living with an addiction to crystal meth.
 All that these images achieve is perpetuating a stigma against addicts.
-These stories create a “thing” out of people addicted to meth instead of recognizing them as human beings who are struggling with a terrible disease.
+These stories create a “thing” out of people addicted to meth instead of recognizing them as human beings struggling with a terrible disease.

 Crystal meth is not a polite drug.
 People who become heavily addicted to crystal meth deeply struggle.
 Meth changes the way they think, how they act, their state of reality, and their physical appearance.
 High on crystal meth, it is common for addicts to “pick” their skin relentlessly.
 Scarred, looking exhausted from days of being awake, losing healthy pigmentation in their skin, dropping a dramatic amount of weight, meth addicts look like less human versions of themselves.
 However, they are human, and they need to be helped with their addiction.